 Changing faces at our clinics...

 You may notice a few new faces around our clinics over the next few weeks.
 Towards the end of 2015, we lost a couple of our staff members, and we are gradually replacing them in our team.
-We are very pleased to welcome a new vet, Dr Michelle Lloyd, a recent graduate from the Roseworthy Veterinary School, who is already part of the team.
+We are very pleased to welcome a new vet, Dr Michelle Lloyd, a recent graduate from the Roseworthy Veterinary School, who has quickly become part of the team.
 We are also pleased to welcome 2 nurses to our team, Kristy and Diane, who are quickly learning how our clinics operate.
-Please welcome our new team members when you are next in, and be patient with them as they learn our systems.
+Please welcome our new team members when you are next in the clinic, and introduce them to your pets.

 Dr Michelle Lloyd, the newest vet addition to our family at Gawler Veterinary Services.